 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 You will also need to throw away old medicine after the expiration date has passed.
 Flush all leftover medicine down the toilet after you have finished your treatment.
 Also, flush old medicine after the expiration date has passed.
 This medicine is one of only a few medicines that should be disposed of this way.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using buprenorphine (Buprenex®), butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), muscle relaxants (such as pancuronium, tubocurarine, or Pavulon®), medicine for diarrhea, or a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).
+- Make sure your doctor knows if you are also using buprenorphine (Buprenex®), butorphanol (Stadol®), glycopyrrolate (Robinul®), nalbuphine (Nubain®), pentazocine (Talwin®), muscle relaxants (such as pancuronium, tubocurarine, or Pavulon®), medicine for diarrhea, or a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).
 Tell your doctor if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 - Do not drink alcohol while you are using this medicine.